Kisaa-Fatima/MERN-My-journal-application/README.md

   - Rich text editor (React Quill)
   - date-fns

-API Endpoints
+## API Endpoints
-User Routes
+**User Routes**
-POST /register: Register a new user
+-POST /register: Register a new user
-POST /login: Log in an existing user
+-POST /login: Log in an existing user
-GET /profile: Get the profile of the logged-in user POST /logout: Log out the current user
+-GET /profile: Get the profile of the logged-in user -POST /logout: Log out the current user
-Post Routes
+**Post Routes**
-POST /post: Create a new post
+-POST /post: Create a new post
-PUT /post: Update an existing post
+-PUT /post: Update an existing post
-GET /post: Retrieve a list of posts (supports pagination and sorting) GET /post/:id: Retrieve a single post by its ID Database Models
+-GET /post: Retrieve a list of posts (supports pagination and sorting) -GET /post/:id: Retrieve a single post by its ID
-User Model (api/models/User.js)
+## Database Models
-username: A string representing the username of the user (required, unique, min length 4)
+**User Model (api/models/User.js)**
-password: A string representing the password of the user (required) Post Model (api/models/Post.js)
+-username: A string representing the username of the user (required, unique, min length 4)
-title: The title of the post (string, required)
+-password: A string representing the password of the user (required) **Post Model (api/models/Post.js)**
-summary: A brief description of the post (string)
+-title: The title of the post (string, required)
-content: The main content of the post (string, required)
+-summary: A brief description of the post (string)
-cover: The path or URL to the cover image of the post (string)
+-content: The main content of the post (string, required)
-author: A reference to the User model (Schema.Types.ObjectId)
+-cover: The path or URL to the cover image of the post (string)
-timestamps: Automatically adds createdAt and updatedAt fields Client Components
+-author: A reference to the User model (Schema.Types.ObjectId)
-App.js
+-timestamps: Automatically adds createdAt and updatedAt fields
-Sets up routing and context provider for user authentication Defines routes for viewing and editing posts
+## Client Components
-Header.js
+**App.js**
-Displays navigation links
+-Sets up routing and context provider for user authentication -Defines routes for viewing and editing posts **Header.js**
-Shows links for creating a new post, logging in, registering, and logging out Displays the username of the logged-in user
+-Displays navigation links
-Post.js
+-Shows links for creating a new post, logging in, registering, and logging out -Displays the username of the logged-in user **Post.js**
-Displays individual posts with title, summary, cover image, author, and creation date CreatePost.js
+-Displays individual posts with title, summary, cover image, author, and creation date **CreatePost.js**
-Form for creating a new post with title, summary, content, and file upload IndexPage.js
+-Form for creating a new post with title, summary, content, and file upload **IndexPage.js**
-Fetches and displays a list of posts on the index page Login.js
+-Fetches and displays a list of posts on the index page **Login.js**
-Form for logging in a user
+-Form for logging in a user
-UserContext.js
+**UserContext.js**
-Manages user information and authentication state across the application
+-Manages user information and authentication state across the application